lsst/rtn-045/index.rst

 and to show the expected results for comparison.
 Augment screenshots with indicators (e.g., arrows or circles) to guide the users attention as needed.

+All figures should be stored in the ``_static`` folder of the documentation repository.
+Filenames for figures should follow the convention of using the base of the RST filename (e.g., "portal-howto-01") and adding the figure number (e.g., "portal-howto-01-fig1.png").

-Data visualization should `Colorblind-friendly plots`_.
+Data visualizations should use the guidance for `Colorblind-friendly plots`_.

 **Caption and alt-text:**
-All figures should have a caption and an `Alternative-text (alt-text)`_ statement.
+All figures should be numbered have both a caption and an `Alternative-text (alt-text)`_ statement.
 The motivation and guidance for writing alt-text is provided under :ref:`Accessibility considerations<accessibility-considerations>`.